A Proximal Modified Quasi-Newton Method for Nonsmooth Regularized Optimization

 For all solvers, we select a random initial matrix and set the rank of \(X_r\) to \(40\).
+The parameters are set to \(c = 0.2\), \(\sigma_A^2 = 0.0001\), \(\sigma_B^2 = 0.01\) and \(s_r = 0.8\).
 Given that the smooth part of~\eqref{eq:mc-problem} is a linear least-squares residual, we apply the Levenberg-Marquardt (LM) algorithm from \citet[Algorithm~\(4.1\)]{aravkin-baraldi-orban-2024}, which is a specific instance of R2N with \(B_k = J_k^T J_k\), where \(J_k\) is the Jacobian of the least-squares residual at iteration \(k\).
 Notably, R2DH can serve as a subproblem solver within LM---this combination is referred to as LM-R2DH, in contrast to the default LM-R2.
-We compare the performance of R2, R2DH, LM-R2, and LM-R2DH in \Cref{fig:comp} and \Cref{tab:comp,tab:comp-nn}.
+We compare the performance of R2, R2DH, LM-R2, LM-R2DH and PANOC in \Cref{fig:comp} and \Cref{tab:comp,tab:comp-nn}.
 In \Cref{tab:comp,tab:comp-nn}, the column $\#\nabla f$ is replaced by the number of Jacobian or adjoint products $\#J$.

-\Cref{fig:comp} shows that R2DH stands out in terms of final objective value for the rank regularizer, while for the nuclear norm regularizer, all solvers achieve similar accuracy.
-For the rank regularizer, \Cref{tab:comp} shows that, while R2DH requires more objective evaluations than either LM variant, it performs significantly fewer Jacobian-vector products and provides the solution with the best objective value, and, in particular, the lowest-rank solution.
-Variants of LM behave almost identically according to \Cref{fig:comp} and require the fewest objective evaluations, although they demand many Jacobian-vector products, as seen in \Cref{tab:comp,tab:comp-nn}.
-LM-R2DH requires fewer gradient evaluations and proximal operator evaluations than LM-R2.
+\Cref{fig:comp} shows that LM-R2DH stands out in terms of final objective value for the rank regularizer followed by R2DH, while for the nuclear norm regularizer, all solvers achieve similar final objective value.
+Variants of LM require the fewest objective evaluations, although they demand many Jacobian-vector products, as seen in \Cref{tab:comp,tab:comp-nn}.
+For the rank regularizer, \Cref{tab:comp} shows that, while R2DH requires more objective evaluations than either LM variant, it performs significantly fewer Jacobian-vector products.
+It is followed by PANOC, which requires more objective evaluations and Jacobian-vector products than R2DH.
+In terms of the objective value, LM-R2DH outperforms all the other solvers, but at the cost of additional Jacobian-vector products and proximal evaluations, and provides the solution with the best objective value, and, in particular, the lowest-rank solution.
+Finally, for the nuclear norm regularizer, LM variants behave almost identically according to \Cref{fig:comp} and \Cref{tab:comp-nn}.
+R2DH outperforms R2 and PANOC in all measures, as shown in \Cref{tab:comp-nn}.